foadelamoury/QRWebAPI/README.md

 ### POST /upload

-Upload an image and receive a QR code linking to it.
+Upload an image and receive a QR code linking to it

 **Request:**
 - Method: `POST`